factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationdata/README.md

 [**code**](https://github.com/factoryfx/factoryfx/tree/master/docu/src/main/java/io/github/factoryfx/docu/configurationdata)

 ## Conclusion
-The problems with configuration data is one of the reasons for the development of factoryfx.
+Fixing the configuration data problems with the coherent approach implementd in factoryfx is one of it's major advantages.
-It makes no sense to combine factoryfx and property files because factoryfx is a superior replacement for property files and duplicated configuration data are harmful.
+Thus it makes no sense to combine factoryfx and property files because factoryfx is a superior replacement for property files and duplicated configuration data are harmful.